Katerunner/Visualization/HW1/README.md

 Then, I dropped unnecessary columns and found the average temperature for each year.
 I did not converted the year value to the datetime, although it could have opened more possibilities with data aggregation and further visualization, it was not needed.

+All code is in the Jupyter Notebook - *main.ipynb*

 **Visualization:**

 I used Matplotlib to replicate the plot.